pszymczyk/embedded-consul/README.md

 ### Register Services

-You can automatically register Services in Consul via `ConsulStarterBuilder`:
+You can automatically register Services in Consul via `ConsulStarterBuilder`.
 ```java

     ConsulStarterBuilder.consulStarter()